-The Hoshin Kanri methodology also known as the Hoshin planning, X-matrix /Hoshin Kanri Matrix, Hoshin Kanri catchball /Nemawashi process.
+The Hoshin Kanri methodology is also known as the Hoshin planning, X-matrix /Hoshin Kanri Matrix, Hoshin Kanri catchball /Nemawashi process.

-Hoshin Kanri created by Professor Yoji Akao started out in the Toyota Lean Manufacturing and th Toyota Production System (TPS) in Japan in the late 1950s with a key focus on communication at all levels of a business.
+Hoshin Kanri created by Professor Yoji Akao started out in the Toyota Lean Manufacturing and the Toyota Production System (TPS) in Japan in the late 1950s with a key focus on communication at all levels of a business.

 Akao always taught that